 We are slaves to sin.
 Christ has redeemed us from the curse of the law, and it cost him his earthly life.
 Isaiah had little idea of what it would cost God to redeem us from that curse and from our slavery to sin, but he boldly proclaimed that God had already accomplished it.

 Redemption now, redemption to come

-Now I want you to notice a point of grammar.
-God did not speak in future tense.
+Now I want you to notice a point of grammar: God did not speak in future tense.
 He did not say, “I will sweep away your sins and I will redeem you.”
 He spoke in perfect tense.
 “I have swept away your sins and I have redeemed you.”
 The matter is settled.
 It is finished.

-The people of Judah have not yet finished sinning.
+At the time Isaiah wrote, the people of Judah have not yet finished sinning.
 The judgment for their sin has not yet fallen.
 As we will see, the restoration promised in this chapter is not a full spiritual restoration, and so the people will continue in sin one way or another after they return to Jerusalem.
 But God has already swept all of that sin away, too.

 Today we’re still waiting for the final redemption.
 As many as read Revelation try to puzzle out what it means.
 Here’s all we really need to understand: God has already swept away our sins and redeemed us.
 From our perspective, we’re waiting and puzzling.
 From God’s perspective, it is an accomplished fact.